Two Gallants (band): Second hiatus (2016- )

 After finishing the US and Europe tour supporting We Are Undone there was next to no official word from the band until September 2016.
 A statement on their Facebook page read "Our apologies for being out of touch for a while.
 Last winter, after a few years of seemingly ceaseless touring, we decided to take a little break and set aside some time for other things.
 Actually, it was more of an unspoken inaction than any proper decision.
 It wasn’t anything that seemed worthy of announcing at the time and it still isn’t.
 We just wanted to say hello and tell those of you who’ve written that we have been keeping up and reading your messages.
 We miss you too.
 No news for now, but we do both have a few other projects going on so keep your ears open."
-The page has given a few updates on Tyson Vogel's new project Devotionals since then but no word about Adam Stephens or the future of the band as of January 2023.
+The page has given a few updates on Tyson Vogel's new project Devotionals since then but no word about Adam Stephens or the future of the band as of September 2023.

 Music

 Musical style and influence

 Two Gallants's earlier recordings were often characterized by critics as some form of folk or blues inspired rock.
 The band often repurposed old blues melodies and lyrics into songs and the lyrics and themes of the music tied into those often found in the blues.
 Stephens' fingerpicking guitar style and bass lines were also considered to be a part of the band's signature sound.
 The bass line to Stephens' guitar melodies is achieved by running his guitar through a bass amp to fill out the sound of the music.
 The band's sound through the first three records heavily reflects the blues and punk influence on the music.

 After the band's hiatus from 2008 to 2012, the duo regrouped and the new songs were more stripped down, focused, louder, and "heavier" than the previous work.
 The focus of the lyrics remained the same, but the song structures shifted.
 The guitar work featured more power chords and shifts in loud/soft dynamic instead of fingerpicking for dramatic effect.
-This shift in sound on The Bloom and the Blight and We Are Undone reflects the music the band grew up listening to, such as Nirvana, Pavement, and Operation Ivy, instead of the being dominated by the blues records that the two discovered in their late teens.
+This shift in sound on The Bloom and the Blight and We Are Undone reflects the music the band grew up listening to, such as Nirvana, Pavement, and Operation Ivy, instead of being dominated by the blues records that the two discovered in their late teens.